NateRolo/Puzzle-Universe/README.md

 ## 📝 License

-This project is likely under the MIT License, but honestly, who's checking?
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Feel free to use it, learn from it, or point and laugh.
-See the (maybe non-existent) `LICENSE` file for details if you care.

 ## 🤝 Contributing